You have questions? We have answers…

 - Do you want a firm that will aggressively fight to win your benefits?

-- Do you want a representative that will sit down with you and explain the details of the process and thoroughly discuss your case?
+- Do you want a representative that will sit down with you and explain the details of the process and explain your case?

 Back pain can be caused by many different spinal conditions.
 Spinal conditions usually occur either as a result of the normal aging process or after a traumatic incident such as a car accident or a fall.